Zehir/node-red-contrib-eesmart-d2l/README.md

 - Connect this node to the TCP out output.
 - Connect a debug node to the Data and Error outputs.
 - Use the smartphone application to setup your D2L.
 Use the local server with the Node Red IP and the port 7845 or any used in step 1.
-- Read the documentation in Node Red
+- Read the documentation in Node Red.

 ## References
-- [Enedis documentation](https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf) - full description of data returned by the node
+- [Enedis documentation](https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf) - full description of data returned by the node.
-- [D2L User manual](http://eesmart.fr/wp-content/uploads/eeSmart-D2L-Notice-dinstallation.pdf) - how to configure your D2L
+- [D2L User manual](http://eesmart.fr/wp-content/uploads/eeSmart-D2L-Notice-dinstallation.pdf) - how to configure your D2L.
+- [Discord](https://discord.gg/qTd363NKeu) - you can join us on Discord.